haoboatlab/OceanLight.jl/docs/src/QuickStart/Center.md

 OceanLight.interface!(xpb,ypb,zpb,θ,ϕ,fres,η,ηx,ηy,p)
 ```

-`OceanLight` tracks the path of each photon travelling inside the water medium and store the irradiance value in the grid `ed`.
+`HydrOptics` tracks the path of each photon travelling inside the water medium and store the irradiance value in the grid `ed`.

 Users need to specify these variables and corresponding dimension.